irisnoh/rails-scheduler/README.md

 ## Set-up and Installing

-1. Download repo
+1. Download or git clone repo

-2. Copy and paste bootstrap and bulma gem into Gemfile:
+2. Copy and paste bootstrap and bulma gem into Gemfile if not in there already:

 - gem 'bootstrap', '~> 5.0.0.alpha1'
 - gem "bulma-rails", "~> 0.9.0"